Higher-Order Theories of Consciousness

 - Related Entries

 It is also agreed that within creature-consciousness itself we should distinguish between intransitive and transitive variants.
 To say of an organism that it is conscious simpliciter (intransitive) is to say just that it is awake, as opposed to asleep or comatose.
-(At least, this is true on one natural understanding.
-Others hear the statement as equivalent to saying that there is something that it is like to be the creature.)
-There don't appear to be any deep philosophical difficulties lurking here (or at least, they aren't difficulties specific to the topic of consciousness, as opposed to mentality in general).
+There don’t appear to be any deep philosophical difficulties lurking here (or at least, they aren’t difficulties specific to the topic of consciousness, as opposed to mentality in general).
 But to say of an organism that it is conscious of such-and-such (transitive) is normally to say at least that it is perceiving such-and-such, or aware of such-and-such.
-So we say of the mouse that it is conscious of the cat outside its hole, in explaining why it doesn't come out; meaning that it perceives the cat's presence.
+So we say of the mouse that it is conscious of the cat outside its hole, in explaining why it doesn’t come out; meaning that it perceives the cat’s presence.
 To provide an account of transitive creature-consciousness would thus be to attempt a theory of perception.

 Turning now to the notion of mental-state consciousness, the major distinction here is between phenomenal consciousness, on the one hand—which is a property of states that it is like something to be in, that have a distinctive ‘feel’ (Nagel 1974)—and various functionally-definable forms of access consciousness, on the other (Block 1995).
 Most theorists believe that there are mental states—such as occurrent thoughts or judgments—that are access-conscious (in whatever is the correct functionally-definable sense), but that are not phenomenally conscious.
 In contrast, there is considerable dispute as to whether mental states can be phenomenally-conscious without also being conscious in the functionally-definable sense—and even more dispute about whether phenomenal consciousness can be reductively explained in functional and/or representational terms.

 It is plain that there is nothing deeply problematic about functionally-definable notions of mental-state consciousness, from a naturalistic perspective.
 For mental functions and mental representations are the staple fare of naturalistic accounts of the mind.
 But this leaves plenty of room for dispute about the form that the correct functional account should take.
-Some claim that for a state to be conscious in the relevant sense is for it to be poised to have an impact on the organism's decision-making processes (Kirk 1994; Dretske 1995; Tye 1995), perhaps also with the additional requirement that those processes should be distinctively rational ones (Block 1995).
-Others think that the relevant requirement for access-consciousness is that the state should be suitably related to higher-order representations—experiences and/or beliefs—of that very state (Armstrong 1968, 1984; Rosenthal 1986, 1993, 2005; Dennett 1978a, 1991; Carruthers 1996, 2000, 2005; Lycan 1987, 1996).
+Some claim that for a state to be conscious in the relevant sense is for it to be poised to have an impact on the organism’s decision-making processes (Kirk 1994; Dretske 1995; Tye 1995, 2000), perhaps also with the additional requirement that those processes should be distinctively rational ones (Block 1995).
+Others think that the relevant requirement for access-consciousness is that the state should be suitably related to higher-order representations—experiences and/or thoughts—of that very state (Armstrong 1968, 1984; Rosenthal 1986, 1993, 2005; Dennett 1978a, 1991; Carruthers 1996, 2000, 2005; Lycan 1987, 1996; Gennaro 2012).

-Higher-order theories, like cognitive / representational theories in general, assume that the right level at which to seek an explanation of phenomenal consciousness is a cognitive one, providing an explanation in terms of some combination of causal role and intentional content.
+Higher-order theories, like cognitive/representational theories in general, assume that the right level at which to seek an explanation of phenomenal consciousness is a cognitive one, providing an explanation in terms of some combination of causal role and intentional content.
 All such theories claim that phenomenal consciousness consists in a certain kind of intentional or representational content (analog or ‘fine-grained’ in comparison with any concepts we possess) figuring in a certain distinctive position in the causal architecture of the mind.
-They must therefore maintain that these latter sorts of mental property don't already implicate or presuppose phenomenal consciousness.
+They must therefore maintain that these latter sorts of mental property don’t already implicate or presuppose phenomenal consciousness.
 In fact, all cognitive accounts are united in rejecting the thesis that the very properties of mind or mentality already presuppose phenomenal consciousness, as proposed by Searle (1992, 1997) for example.
+The higher-order approach does not attempt to reduce consciousness directly to neurophysiology but rather its reduction is in mentalistic terms, that is, by using such notions as thoughts and awareness.

 The major divide amongst representational theories of phenomenal consciousness in general, is between accounts that are provided in purely first-order terms and those that implicate higher-order representations of one sort or another (see below).
 These higher-order theorists will allow that first-order accounts—of the sort defended by Dretske (1995) and Tye (1995), for example—can already make some progress with the problem of consciousness.
 According to first-order views, phenomenal consciousness consists in analog or fine-grained contents that are available to the first-order processes that guide thought and action.
 So a phenomenally-conscious percept of red, for example, consists in a state with the analog content red which is tokened in such a way as to feed into thoughts about red, or into actions that are in one way or another guided by redness.
 Now, the point to note in favor of such an account is that it can explain the natural temptation to think that phenomenal consciousness is in some sense ineffable, or indescribable.
 This will be because such states have fine-grained contents that can slip through the mesh of any conceptual net.
 We can always distinguish many more shades of red than we have concepts for, or could describe in language (other than indexically—e.g., ‘That shade’).

 The main motivation behind higher-order theories of consciousness, in contrast, derives from the belief that all (or at least most) mental-state types admit of both conscious and unconscious varieties.
 Almost everyone now accepts, for example, (post-Freud) that beliefs and desires can be activated unconsciously.
-(Think, here, of the way in which problems can apparently become resolved during sleep, or while one's attention is directed to other tasks.
+(Think, here, of the way in which problems can apparently become resolved during sleep, or while one’s attention is directed to other tasks.
 Notice, too, that appeals to unconscious intentional states are now routine in cognitive science.)
 And then if we ask what makes the difference between a conscious and an unconscious mental state, one natural answer is that conscious states are states that we are aware of.
 And if awareness is thought to be a form of creature-consciousness (see section 1 above), then this will translate into the view that conscious states are states of which the subject is aware, or states of which the subject is creature-conscious.
-That is to say, these are states that are the objects of some sort of higher-order representation—whether a higher-order perception or experience, or a higher-order belief or thought.
-(This is Lycan's ‘simple argument’ for a higher-order representation account of consciousness.
-See Lycan 2001b.)
+That is to say, these are states that are the objects of some sort of higher-order representation—whether a higher-order perception or experience, or a higher-order thought.
+This is similar to the widely referenced Transitivity Principle (TP) which says that a conscious state is a state whose subject is, in some way, aware of being in it.
+On the other hand, a mental state of which a subject is completely unaware is clearly an unconscious state.
+(See also Lycan’s (2001b)‘related simple argument’ for a higher-order representation account of consciousness.)

 To get the flavor of Milner and Goodale’s hypothesis, consider just one strand from the wealth of evidence that they provide.
 This is a neurological syndrome called visual form agnosia, which results from damage localized to both temporal lobes, leaving primary visual cortex and the parietal lobes intact.
 (Visual form agnosia is normally caused by carbon monoxide poisoning, for reasons that are little understood.)
 Such patients cannot recognize objects or shapes, and may be capable of little conscious visual experience; but their sensorimotor abilities remain largely intact.